dannypule/mango-node/README.md

 have a free add-on which you can use with an existing application.

-When you have your postgres database details, enter them into the .env file.
+When you have your postgres database details, enter them into the .env file under `STAGING_`.

-To seed the db with demo data, run this command `npm run db:local:setup`
+To seed the db with demo data, run this command `npm run db:staging:setup`

 ## Using the mock data